A LITTLE BIT ABOUT US

 Services by Dr. Gilpin and Associates are geared towards work with children, adults and families with the primary focus on the age range of birth through to 19 years of age and their families.

 You can call or email directly to initiate a referral or to find out more about our services.
 Email us or call our office at (519) 319-4743.
-You can also complete the digital referral form or mail or fax hard copy to the number provided at the bottom of the form.
+You can also complete the referral form and mail or fax hard copy to the number provided at the top of the form.
 Referrals are accepted from parents/guardians directly or from teachers, family physicians, developmental pediatricians, psychiatrists, speech language pathologists or any other professional.

 - Attention Definicit Hyperactivity Disorder